dlang/dmd/changelog/chkformat.md

-# Validate printf arguments against format specifiers
+# Validate printf and scanf (variants too) arguments against format specifiers

-Follows the C99 specification 7.19.6.1 for printf.
+Follows the C99 specification 7.19.6.1 for printf and 7.19.6.2 for scanf.

-sprintf and fprintf are also affected by this change.

-Takes a generous, rather than strict, view of compatiblity.
+For printf, it takes a generous, rather than strict, view of compatiblity.
 For example, an unsigned value can be formatted with a signed specifier.

+For scanf, it takes a strict view of compatiblity.

 Diagnosed incompatibilities are: